 These are a selection of awards recently earned by the Lifespan Cardiovascular Institute.

-Rhode Island Hospital was named to the list of “50 Top Cardiovascular Hospitals 2018” by IBM Watson Health.
-Following a study that analyzed key performance metrics, including survival rates, complications, length of stay, cost, and readmission rates, the hospital earned the distinction along with just two others in New England.
-Having now been honored four times, Rhode Island Hospital has now made this list five times and is the only hospital in the state in the rankings.
+Rhode Island Hospital was named to the list of “50 Top Cardiovascular Hospitals 2019” by IBM Watson Health.
+Selected based on a study that analyzed key performance metrics, including survival rates, complications, length of stay, cost, and readmission rates, the hospital earned the distinction along with just two others in New England.
+Rhode Island Hospital has now made this list five times and is the only hospital in the state in the rankings.

 Lifespan Cardiovascular Institute at Rhode Island Hospital has been given the Blue Cross Blue Shield Blue Distinction Center designation for cardiac care.
 Distinction centers are awarded based on expertise in delivering improved patient safety and better health outcomes.

 The Cardiothoracic Intensive Care Unit at Rhode Island Hospital earned the silver designation of the Beacon Award for Excellence by the American Association for Critical Care Nursing.
 It is one of only 42 cardiothoracic ICUs to achieve this level recognition.

 Newport Hospital was the only community hospital in the state to be recognized as a “high performer” in two clinical areas – chronic obstructive pulmonary disease (COPD) and heart failure – by U.S. News & World Report in its 2017 Best Regional Hospitals rankings.

 Continuing its excellence in stroke care, The Miriam Hospital in 2017 received the American Heart Association/American Stroke Association’s “Get With The Guidelines-Stroke Silver-Plus Quality Achievement Award” and the “Target: Stroke Honor Roll Elite” award.
 The Miriam has been honored by the association virtually every year for more than a decade.